cblevins/sp23-dig-stud/_modules/wordpress-themes.md

 - Regardless of which theme you activated, you're going to spend today trying to customize the theme to fit your own needs for a personal website.
 - To edit the theme, click Appearance -> Theme - Editor
-- Each of you are then going to try and complete the following using the Full Site Editor:
+- Each of you are then going to try and complete the following using the `Full Site Editor` - note: if you get stuck or can't figure out how to do one of them, *ask your partner(s) for help!*
-	- Delete at least **two pieces of pre-loaded content** that came with the new theme from your site's landing page
+	- Delete at least **2-3 pieces of pre-loaded content** that came with the new theme for your site's landing page.
-	- Change part of the default text that is now loaded on your landing page so it displays **your name and some information about yourself**
+	- Change part of the default text that is now loaded on your landing page so it displays **your name and some information about yourself.**
-	- Change the **Navigation** links that come with your theme to the following:		- A link to your `About` Page
+	- Change the **Navigation** links that come with your theme to the following:
+		- A link to your `About` Page
 		- A sub-menu that says `Digital Studies Assignments`
 		- A link to your `Digital Hygiene` page that appears as a drop-down item under `Digital Studies Assignenents`

+## Peer Review

+- Once you've both finished customizing either the **Bjork** or **Riverbank** theme, send a link to your website to them over Slack DM.
+- Take a few minutes to review your partner(s) website.
+- Which theme do you prefer?
+- What design features **work well** for each of these themes?
+- Which design features **don't work well** for each of these themes?
+- Give feedback and advice to your partner(s) on things they could improve about their website.

+## Bonus: Bad Typography

+If you finish early, make a new page in Wordpress.
+Your goal is to make a page that **intentionally goes against as many of the suggestions on font/typography** that you read for today in this [Twitter thread](https://twitter.com/iamscicomm/status/1531766604626857989).
+Post a link to the page in the `#in-class` Slack channel.